synaliparker/Plant-Seedling-Image-Classification/README.md

 * Evaluate the Model.
 * The motive of the project is to make the learners capable to handle images/image classification problems, during this process you should also be capable to handle real image files, not just limited to a numpy array of image pixels.

+*Note: Due to the large volume of data, the images were not uploaded to this repoository.
+The original data files are from Kaggle and can be found here: https://www.kaggle.com/c/plant-seedlings-classification/data?select=train*